dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T740: Hierarchies can perpetuate oppression and inequality.
+### T740: Hierarchies can lead to oppression and injustice.

 |Support|
 |---|